Exceptional airborne image of CAPER-2

 The trail is most likely the Sun illuminated after burn of the 4th stage of the rocket motor.

-by optical means as long as we operate aircrafts or drones above the cloud layer in Svalbard.
+by optical means as long as we operate aircrafts or drones above the cloud layer.

 Especially, rockets launced into the cusp from Andøya should have plumes illuminated by the Sun as seen from Svalbard.